rranelli/rranelli.github.io/_drafts/write-your-own-password-manager.md

 private and public keys are trusted and are in the `gpg-agent`'s keyring.

-First, we need to define where the passwords are going to be stored and who is the "recipient" of the `gpg` encrypted text.
+First, we need to define where the passwords are going to be stored and who is the “recipient” of the `gpg` encrypted text.
 We will store this information in environment variables:

 ```sh